QuantEcon/lecture-source-py/source/rst/numba.rst

     qe.toc()

-In the vectorized version, all the looping takes place in compiled code
+In the vectorized version, all the looping takes place in compiled code.

-As you can see, the second version is **much** faster
+As you can see, the second version is **much** faster.

-(We'll make it even faster again below when we discuss Numba)
+(We'll make it even faster again below when we discuss Numba).

 .. _numba-p_c_vectorization: